Elevation Profile of Everest Base Camp Trek

 Tips for Acclimatizing Effectively

 How to avoid altitude sickness? following an appropriate acclimatizing procedure is the most effective way to counter it.
-Here are some tips from industry-leading experts on acclimatizing properly during high-altitude adventures.
+Here are tips from industry-leading experts on acclimatizing properly during high-altitude adventures.

 Tips for Acclimatizing Properly